 What’s more, the companies that have created easy access to consumers have effectively taxed the internet, creating a vicious cycle where the more useless products businesses can sell to their audiences, the richer and more powerful the gatekeepers ultimately become.
 These companies have created this system under the guise of "openness" and “access”, but in reality they have intermediated themselves to have control over our communication, spending, and the information and viewpoints we get exposed to.

-They have created these systems for their best interests, not ours, but we are just as implicit in their creation.
+They have created these systems for their best interests, not ours, but we are just as complicit in their creation.

 This is the world we have created.